TayoAu/MarfeelTestDrive/EXAM.md

 * Hide opinion column
 * Make top Ad banner sticky at the bottom

-### 3. Javascript
+### 3. DOM Manipulation

 * Add a 10px red border around all __IMG__ elements
 * Fade out all __IMG__ elements
 * Add a 10px red border around all __IMG__ and fade out the images after 3 seconds

+### 4. Justify the chosen method used to hide opinion column

-### 4. Explain the difference between position static, relative, absolute and fixed
+### 5. Explain the difference between position static, relative, absolute and fixed

-### 5. What are data SRCs?
+### 6. What are data SRCs?
 When would you use them?

-### 5. What benefits you get by using a CSS preprocessor?
+### 7. What benefits you get by using a CSS preprocessor?

+### 8. Why would you use unit testing?

+### 9. How would you accelerate an element by hardware and why?